 Having been synonymous with jute, Dundee then became synonymous with the unique publishing company DC Thomson who have in their time produced some of the most famous cartoon magazines in the world.
 But interestingly the icons that DC Thomson have created like the cowhand Desperate Dan with his penchant for cow pie are not in any way parochial.
 Maybe its this peculiarly cross-borders mindset that attracted US giant NCR to make Dundee a major manufacturing base in the 1960s.
 NCR Corporation is a $7 billion global market leader in automated transaction machines active in 130 countries.
 In 2001 they furthered their commitment to Scotland with a new R&D facility in Dundee called the NCR Discovery Centre.

-The above doggerel is from the extensive repertoire of Dundonian William McGonagall, probably the worlds worst published poet.
-In fact hes celebrated for being such a terrible poet.
+Dundonian William McGonagall is probably the worlds worst published poet.
+In fact he's celebrated for being such a terrible poet.
 Dundee, it should be becoming obvious, has a playfulness and a sense of humour.
-The University (mentioned above by McGonagall) on the other hand, although not pretentious is decidedly serious and a world leader in the fields of medicine and biotechnology and the fight against cancer.
+The University on the other hand, although not pretentious is decidedly serious and a world leader in the fields of medicine and biotechnology and the fight against cancer.
 One of Dundee's greatest academic names was Englishman Sir David Lane.
 Lane is co-discoverer of the tumour suppressor p53 and one of the world's ten most cited scientists.
 He describes himself as the guardian of the genome.
 Along with Professor Sir Philip Cohen (the world's most quoted biochemist), Professor Roland Wolf and Sir Alfred Cuschieri (whose portrait is in the Scottish National Portrait Gallery), he was a leading light in Dundee's internationally significant medical research boom and also a significant entrepreneur - in 1996 he founded Cyclacel, raising £34 million in the process.
 Today, Dundee has one of the largest research communities in Europe with more than 2500 people working in the life sciences sector alone.

 And back to computer games: this too is taken seriously in Dundee.
 Abertay was the first university in the world to run taught courses in games programming and games creativity and artwork.
 The course is like a magnet to Dundee but also offers students the opportunity to study in Japan and America.
 To complement the curriculum, Abertay has established IC CAVE (International Centre for Computing and Virtual Entertainment), Europe's first university research centre dedicated to computer games and video entertainment.
 Russel Kay, the sole PC programmer for the Lemmings game, is now the Professor of Games Technology at Abertay.